mohitpai/journey-optimizer.en/help/using/event/about-creating.md

 ## Define the profile identifier {#define-the-event-key}

-The key is the field or combination of fields is part of the event payload data and that will allow the system to identify the person associated to the event.
-The key can be, for example, the Experience Cloud ID, a CRM ID or an email address.
+The key is the field, or combination of fields, which is part of the event payload data and that allows the system to identify the person associated to the event.
+The key can be, for example, the Experience Cloud ID, a CRM ID, or an email address.

-If you plan to leverage data stored in the Real-time Customer Profile database, you must select, as the event key, information you defined as a profile's identity in the [Real-time Customer Profile Service](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html){target="_blank"}.
+To use data stored in Adobe Real-time Customer Profile database, the event key must be the information you defined as a profile's identity in the [Real-time Customer Profile Service](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html){target="_blank"}.

-It will allow the system to perform the reconciliation between the event and the individual's profile.
+The profile identifier allows the system to perform the reconciliation between the event and the individual's profile.
 If you select a schema that has a primary identity, then the **[!UICONTROL Profile identifier]** and **[!UICONTROL Namespace]** fields are pre-filled.
-If there is no identity defined, we select _identityMap > id_ as the primary key.
-Then you have to select a namespace and the key will be pre-filled (below the **[!UICONTROL Namespace]** field) using _identityMap > id_.
+If there is no identity defined, the _identityMap > id_ is the primary key.
+Then you must select a namespace, and the key is automatically pre-filled using _identityMap > id_.

 When selecting fields, primary identity fields are tagged.

 ![](assets/primary-identity.png)

-If you need to use a different key, such as a CRM ID or an email address, you need to add it manually:
+If you need to use a different key, such as a CRM ID or an email address, you need to add it manually, as explained below:

-1. Click inside the **[!UICONTROL Profile identifier]** field or on the pencil icon.
+1. Click inside the **[!UICONTROL Profile identifier]** field, or on the pencil icon.

     ![](assets/journey16.png)

 1. Select the field chosen as the key in the list of payload fields.
-You can also switch to the advanced expression editor to create more complex keys (for example, a concatenation of two field of the events).
-See below, in this section.
+You can also switch to the advanced expression editor to create more complex keys (for example, a concatenation of two fields of the events).

     ![](assets/journey20.png)

-When the event is received, the value of the key will allow the system to identify the person associated to the event.
+When the event is received, the value of the key allows the system to identify the person associated to the event.
 Associated to a namespace (see [this section](../event/about-creating.md#select-the-namespace)), the key can be used to perform queries on Adobe Experience Platform.
 See [this page](../building-journeys/about-journey-activities.md#orchestration-activities).
 The key is also used to check that a person is in a journey.
 Indeed, a person cannot be at two different places in the same journey.
 As a result, the system does not allow the same key, for example the key CRMID=3224, to be at different places in the same journey.

 You also have access to the advanced expression functions (**[!UICONTROL Advanced mode]**) if you want to perform additional manipulations.
 These functions let you manipulate the values used to carry out specific queries such changing formats, performing field concatenations, taking into account only a part of a field (for example the 10 first characters).
 See this [page](../building-journeys/expression/expressionadvanced.md).